codecarrotlabs/blog.codecarrot.net/_posts/vlog/2017-09-16-messaging-and-video-megatrends.md

 title: Messaging and Video - Why Investing in These Two Megatrends Will Make You a Better Marketer
 date: 2017-09-16 01:40:00
 categories: vlog
-tags: vlogs video messaging video investment megatrends marketer
+tags: vlog video messaging video investment megatrends marketer
 description: With billions now using messaging, and billions of videos being watched everyday, marketing teams need to adapt.
 Here are some best practices that can help
 image: http://blog.codecarrot.net/images/trends-1875d66c4a.jpg
 ---